 Light, fluffy and sweet.
 And it was refreshing not to have any vanilla in these.
 I definitely didn’t miss it and they taste just like the wee buns of my childhood.

-2 eggs, beaten
+- 2 eggs beaten

-1 tsp baking powder
+- 1 tsp baking powder

-pinch of salt
+- pinch of salt

 - Preheat oven to 400F/200C (in a conventional oven) and place the paper bun cases in a bun tray.

-- Cream butter and sugar until light and fluffy.
+- Using an electric mixer, cream butter and sugar together until light and fluffy.

 - Sieve the flour, baking powder and salt and fold into the mixture with a metal spoon.

-- Add the dried fruit.
+- Fold through the dried fruit.

 - Divide the mixture evenly between the paper cases.
 Fill until about three-quarters full.

 - Bake for 10-15 minutes until risen and golden brown.
 Then remove from the tin and leave to cool on a wire rack.